 Best for: Seeing into the future

-With a goal of encouraging customers to save for their future, BBVA developed their incredible “Future Self” campaign full of personalized details.
+With a goal of encouraging customers to save for their future, BBVA developed their incredible “Future Self” campaign full of personalised details.

 Depending on who the recipient was, the name, pension plan information, and even visual and audio details changed.
-As a result, this personalized message from their “older selves” increased retirement savings by 78%.
+As a result, this personalised message from their “older selves” increased retirement savings by 78%.

 Best for: Loyalty

 ExxonMobil knew they needed to pull out all the stops to get their inactive members engaged again.
-In this Personalized Video example, relevant details about points and rewards combine with fantastical circus-themed visuals for a live-action video their members would be sure to remember.
-It’s not every day you get a personalized message from a crystal ball reader, after all.
+In this Personalised Video example, relevant details about points and rewards combine with fantastical circus-themed visuals for a live-action video their members would be sure to remember.
+It’s not every day you get a personalised message from a crystal ball reader, after all.